AbhayTr/AbhayTr/README.md

 ### I am Abhay Tripathi

-I am a Software Engineer, App Developer and a Web Developer.
+I am a Software Engineer, App Developer, Web Developer and a Virtual Reality (VR) Developer.
 I am also a technology enthusiast and love making apps and modules to solve real world day-to-day problems.
 I also like to create small games as an hobby.
 I am currently pursuing Bachelor of Technology - Computer Science and Engineering (2021-25) from Manipal University Jaipur.

 I would like to welcome you to my github projects.
 I hope you find them interesting.
 Happy project surfing!